 If the BRP-TXSS field and the TXSS-INITIATOR are both equal to one, the value in the TXSS-PACKETS fields plus one indicates the number of EDMG BRP-TX packets necessary for the initiator to perform transmit training.
 If the BRP-TXSS field is equal to one and the TXSS-INITIATOR field is equal to zero, the value in the TXSS-PACKETS fields plus one indicates the number of EDMG BRP-TX packets necessary for the responder to perform transmit training if the procedure includes a Responder BRP TXSS (see 10.38.9.5).
 If the BRP-TXSS field is equal to one and the TXSS-INITIATOR field is equal to zero, the value in the TXSS-PACKETS fields is equal to zero if the procedure does not include a Responder BRP TXSS.
 If the BRP-TXSS field is equal to zero, the TXSS-PACKETS field is reserved.

-If the BRP-TXSS field and the TXSS-INITIATOR field are both equal to one, the TXSS-RESP-TRN field set to one indicates that the requested BRP TXSS includes a Responder BRP TXSS and the TXSS-RESP-TRN field set to zero indicates that the requested BRP TXSS does not include a Responder BRP TXSS.
-If the BRP-TXSS field and the TXSS-INITIATOR field are not both equal to one, the TXSS-RESP-TRN field is reserved.

-If the BRP-TXSS field, the TXSS-INITIATOR field, and the TXSS-RESP-TRN field are all equal to one, the TXSS-REPEAT field plus one indicates the number of times that the EDMG BRP-TX packets transmitted in the Responder BRP TXSS shall be repeated.
+If the BRP-TXSS field and the TXSS-INITIATOR field are both equal to one, the TXSS-REPEAT field plus one indicates the number of times that the EDMG BRP-TX packets transmitted in the Responder BRP TXSS shall be repeated if the BRP TXSS includes a Responder BRP TXSS.
 If the BRP-TXSS field is equal to one and the TXSS-INITIATOR field is equal to zero, the TXSS-REPEAT field plus one indicates the number of times that the EDMG BRP-TX packets transmitted in the Initiator BRP TXSS shall be repeated.
 Otherwise, the TXSS-REPEAT field is reserved.

-If the BRP-TXSS field and the TXSS-INITIATOR field are both equal to one, the TXSS-RECIPROCAL field set to one indicates the request for reciprocal BRP TXSS training (see 10.38.9.5), and the TXSS-RECIPROCAL field set to zero indicates that the BRP TXSS does not rely on reciprocity.
-If the BRP-TXSS field and the TXSS-INITIATOR field are not both equal to one, the TXSS-RECIPROCAL field is reserved.

 If the BRP-TXSS field and the TXSS-INITIATOR field are both equal to one, the TXSS-MIMO field set to one indicates that the requested BRP TXSS is a MIMO BRP TXSS (see 10.38.9.5) and the TXSS-MIMO field set to zero indicates that the requested BRP TXSS is a SISO BRP TXSS (see 10.38.9.5).
 If the BRP-TXSS field and the TXSS-INITIATOR field are not both equal to one, the TXSS-MIMO field is reserved.

 Modify 10.38.9.5 (BRP transmit sector sweep (BRP TXSS)) as follows